Retrieves the result of the transcription run using the provided run_id

 : SubRip Text format, ready for subtitle integration in most video playersvtt

-): Determine how you’ll receive the transcription datafile
+): Determine how you’ll receive the transcription data

 : Receive a pre-signed URL to download the complete transcription file (default)json